Azure/acr/docs/custom-domain/README.md

 ## Prepare certificates

-For each domain, you must prepare a single PEM-formatted file containing the TLS private key and public certificate.
+For each domain,  prepare a single PEM-formatted file containing the TLS private key and public certificate.
 The private key must be exportable.

  ```
   -----BEGIN PRIVATE KEY-----